slobentanzer/causality_perspective_2023/manuscript.md

 ### Structural Causal Models (SCMs)

-SCMs are a type of statistical model used to represent and analyze causal relationships.
+SCMs are a type of statistical model used to represent and analyse causal relationships.
 They consist of variables and equations that describe how these variables interact causally.
 SCMs are particularly useful in causal inference as they allow for the analysis of how changes in one variable may cause changes in another.